Everyone’s personality is different, and shapes their preference. This is the best specific way to work with me.

 What I have no patience for

 - To me, thoughts without humility are the most dangerous thing in existence.
 They lead to false presumptions and deviate over time from truth.
-Some people are more correct than others, but dogmatic reductionism demonstrates foolishness.
+Some people are more correct than others, but reductionism to win an argument is foolishness.

-- I believe elaborate explanations, especially jargon-laden, cloud the truth, and can be dangerous in the wrong time and place.
-I usually don’t respect people who refuse to admit when they simply don’t know.
+- I believe elaborate explanations, especially jargon-laden, cloud the truth, and it’s dangerous in the wrong time and place.
+I don’t respect people who can’t say they simply don’t know.

-- I see vagueness, running from ideas, ignoring painful things, and unexplained distrust as a type of misplaced fear.
-While fear can help detect risks, rational decision-making takes courage, and all cowardice is an inherent risk.
+- I see vagueness, running from ideas, ignoring painful things, and unexplained distrust as misplaced fear.
+While fear can help detect risks, rational decision-making takes courage, and I see all cowardice as an inherent risk.

 - I despise bigotry (disrespecting people for what they can’t control).
 Nobody chose their origins, and they made decisions with it, and are reaping consequences.
-Shame and resentment added to that is utterly unnecessary.
+Adding shame and resentment to someone else’s problems is almost always unnecessary.

 How to best communicate with me